RIC is a lively school with a talented, caring team of teachers and support staff

 I am feeling fantastic!
 I got everything I asked for – and more!
 I’m still in shock over a few of my grades – I got an A in Maths, I’m so happy!
 I love all of my teachers; they bring you forward; they are firm but ever so supportive and are with you every step of the way.
 They are always kind in their guidance; their passion in their subject really does shine through and it’s contagious.
 I originally wanted to be a Marine Biologist but more recently I’ve thought about becoming a teacher – I’ve been inspired!

-Assistant Head of Lower School is Leighton Bright.
+Co-Head of Lower School is Leighton Bright.
 Leighton graduated from Reading University in 2000 with a degree in English Literature and Language before working in the financial services sector for 10 years.
 He went on to train as an English teacher in 2010 and has worked in two large schools in the Medway area as a specialist teacher of students with additional educational needs.
 Leighton is in the process of completing his Masters in Education and is also RIC’s special Educational Needs Coordinator.
 Leighton says of the Lower School: “We take a holistic approach to the delivery of a diverse curriculum underpinned by a breadth of creative subjects.
 This promotes emotional intelligence and independent decision making and enables students to become disciplined and confident.
 Timetabled lessons are complemented by a range of extra curricular activities, specialist theme weeks, trips and events.
 While academic progress is essential and carefully monitored we work with our students on an individual level providing them with a comfortable, caring and fun environment in which they can thrive.”

 Lower School English is led by KCL graduate Gemma Sanchez who has taught at RIC since 2006.
 Gemma says: “Texts studied include a Shakespeare play in each year, Charles Dickens' 'A Christmas Carol', HG Wells' 'The Island of Doctor Moreau' George Bernard Shaw's 'Pygmalion', George Orwell's 'Animal Farm' and RC Sherriff's 'Journey's End' as well as recent fiction such as David Almond's 'Skellig', Benjamin Zephaniah's 'Refugee Boy' and Morris Gleitzman's 'Two Weeks with the Queen'.
 We intend that students will finish their KS3 study keen, informed and well prepared to embark upon the demands of the GCSE courses.”
 Last year’s Year 11 students had the opportunity to see Emma Rice’s controversial reimagining of their set text ‘Romeo and Juliet’ at Shakespeare’s Globe the week before their GCSE examination.